AnonymousRobotics/ZEN/zk-ml/readme.md

 # ZK statement for machine learning

+# Rust version
+We test the code using `rustc 1.43.0`.

-# HowTo
+# Prepare Data
-* Under directory `TinyQuantCNN/zk-ml/`, run `mkdir test-data` and `cargo run --bin gen_data` to generate the mock inputs for baseline and microbenchmark purposes only.
+* Under directory `ZEN/zk-ml/`, run `mkdir test-data` and `cargo run --bin gen_data` to generate the mock inputs for baseline and microbenchmark purposes only.
 For optimization level 3, we load real quantization parameters generated from `TinyQauntCNN/numpyInferenceEngine/XXNet/`.
-For example, cd to `TinyQuantCNN/numpyInferenceEngine/LeNet_CIFAR10` and run `python3.8 LeNet_end_to_end_quant.py --model LeNet_Small`.
-The generated quantized parameters are located at `TinyQuantCNN/numpyInferenceEngine/LeNet_CIFAR10/LeNet_CIFAR_pretrained/`.
-For easily reproducing the results, we have saved a copy of parameters for all combinations of model and dataset in director `TinyQuantCNN/zk-ml/pretrained_model/`
+For example, cd to `ZEN/numpyInferenceEngine/LeNet_CIFAR10` and run `python3.8 LeNet_end_to_end_quant.py --model LeNet_Small`.
+The generated quantized parameters are located at `ZEN/numpyInferenceEngine/LeNet_CIFAR10/LeNet_CIFAR_pretrained/`.
+For easily reproducing the results, we have saved a copy of parameters for all combinations of model and dataset in director `ZEN/zk-ml/pretrained_model/`

 # Commitments